tytydraco/yessleep/out/Im_terrified_of_public_speaking.md

 I liked her, honestly.
 Or at least, I wanted to.
 She had a way of looking directly at people when they spoke that felt either respectful or prosecutorial, depending on your blood sugar that day.

 My first team update was scheduled for my third Friday, and I started worrying about it the moment Elise put it on my calendar.
 At first, I tried to convince myself I was being ridiculous.
 It was five minutes.
-I wasn’t defending a dissertation.
 I wasn’t giving a TED Talk.
-I wasn’t standing before a jury of my enemies while they decided whether I lived or died.
 I was explaining user onboarding metrics to twelve people in a conference room named after a tree.
-Still, my body didn’t care that the room was called Cedar.
+Still, my body didn’t care that the room was called Sequoia.

 A week before the presentation, I stopped sleeping normally.
 The nightmares started small.
 I would dream I was standing in front of the conference room with no slides, or with slides in the wrong language, or with a laptop that kept asking me to install updates while everyone waited.
 Basic anxiety-dream stuff.